Ecuadorian rail: Description

 The Ecuadorian rail is 20 to 21 cm long and weighs about 85 g.
 The sexes are alike.
 Adults have a long, slightly decurved, bill that is reddish brown with a bright orange base.
 Their legs are dull orange.
 They have brown upperparts with blackish streaking and much rufous on the wing coverts.
 Their face and the sides of the neck are bluish gray and their throat white.
 Their underparts are dull cinnamon-buff with black and white barring on the flanks.

 Distribution and habitat

 The Ecuadorian rail is found in the Andes from extreme southern Colombia to southern Ecuador and coastally in Peru between the departments of La Libertad and Arequipa.
-It inhabits marshes and wet grasslands at elevations up to about 2400 m.
+It inhabits marshes and wet grasslands at elevations up to about 3800 m.
+When migrating it uses flooded grasses.

 Behavior

-Movement

-The Ecuadorian rail is a year-round resident throughout its range.

 Feeding

 The Ecuadorian rail mostly forages in vegetation but sometimes ventures slightly into more open areas early in the morning.
 Its diet has not been determined separately from that of the Virginia rail sensu lato.
 That species has an eclectic diet that includes adult and larval aquatic invertebrates of many kinds, amphibians, and plant material.